MEDrefer/medrefer-api/README.md

 The API is REST based, and returns JSON in its responses.

-This allows any HTTP client to interact with the MEDrefer application.
+This allows any HTTP client to interact with the MEDrefer service.

 Authentication
 ----------